ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 #### Import sql libraries:

 Copy and paste the following code into your Zeppelin notebook, then click the play button.
 Alternatively, press `shift+enter` to run the code.
 We can either run the original `%spark` interpreter or the `%livy` spark interpreter to run spark code.
 The difference is that livy comes with more security.
+The default interpreter for spark jobs is `%spark`.

 ~~~scala
 %spark